grillbaer/esp32-geiger-counter/README.md

 [![Build Status](https://travis-ci.org/grillbaer/esp32-geiger-counter.svg?branch=master)](https://travis-ci.org/grillbaer/esp32-geiger-counter)

-# IoT Geiger Counter with ESP32, OLED Display and Thingspeak Channel
+# IoT Geiger Counter with ESP32, OLED Display, Thingspeak Channel and MQTT

 - Measures radioactive gamma and beta radiation with quite good resolution at the typical low levels of the natural radiation (due to the big STS-6 tube)
 - Displays the current counts per minute (CPM), estimated dose equivalent rate in micro-Sievert per hour (µS/h) and 10 minutes history with 5 second resolution as bargraph
 ![Circuit Board](media/geiger-counter-pcb.jpg)
 - Low-power mode for use with batteries, OLED display and click sounds on, WiFi off
-- WiFi mode for thingspeak data upload every minute, see https://thingspeak.com/channels/758223 [![https://thingspeak.com/channels/758223](media/thingspeak.png)](https://thingspeak.com/channels/758223)
+- WiFi mode for
+  - optional thingspeak data upload every minute, see https://thingspeak.com/channels/758223 [![https://thingspeak.com/channels/758223](media/thingspeak.png)](https://thingspeak.com/channels/758223)
+  - MQTT publishing to a broker every minute

 Feel free to use this project as a base for your own projects AT YOUR OWN RISK!